 Canadian regulations for commercial SMS messages

-Canada’s anti-spam legislation (CASL) was issued by the Canadian Radio-television and Telecommunications Commission.
+Canadian Commercial SMS Messages!
+Canada’s anti-spam legislation (CASL) it issued gives by the Canadian Radio-television and Telecommunications Commission.
 It aims to protect Canadian consumers and allow organizations (businesses, not-for-profits, and charities) to compete in the market.
 CASL defines e-marketing messages as commercial electronic messages that promote or market your company, products, and services.
 This definition includes SMS messaging.

-Two types of consent should be considered.
-If there is an existing business relationship (for corporations) or non-business relationship, the recipient can expect to be sent an SMS message by your organization.
+Consider two types of consent.
+If there is an existing business relationship (for corporations) or non-business relationship, the recipient can expect to be sent an Canadian Commercial SMS Messages message by your organization.
 Implied consent can be limited in time, usually for two years from the date the relationship was established (e.g., Purchase of a good Subscription and memberships begin on the date the relationship ends.
 If the recipient gives express consent, there’s no time limit, except that they withdraw their support.
 A recipient has given your organization either positive or explicit consent to receive SMS messages.
 Keep records of how your organization obtained implied consent or explicit consent.
 In both cases, the organization is responsible for proving consent.
 These records should include information about whether permission was given in writing or orally, the reason for it, and how it was obtained (i.e., The opt-in process in which it was obtained.

 Include contact information and identify the sender of the message.
-You can include contact information as a URL link, but it must be prominently displayed in your SMS message.
+You can add contact information as a URL link, but it must display in your SMS message.

 SMS messages must contain an unsubscribe function.
-A “readily executed” unsubscribe mechanism is required. “i.e., It should be easy, quick, and simple.
+A “readily executed” unsubscribe mechanism requires. “i.e., It should be easy, quick, Canadian Commercial SMS Messages.
 Promotional messages should allow the recipient to reply with “STOP” or unsubscribe.
 Click a link to take them to adopt-that allows them to opt-out of receiving SMS messages.

 Additional information and links to regulations